nazifekirca/nazifekirca.github.io/_posts/2022-01-16-Intro-to-bash.md

 #### REGEX

 Regular expression are a vital skill for Bash scripting.
-See [this site](https://regex101.com/) to test your expressions.
+Great [site to test your expressions](https://regex101.com/).

 - `[]` create a set, for example: `[afct]`